 In 2010, Green was selected to participate in the month-long Asian Pacific Performance Exchange (APPEX) in Bali, Indonesia.
 During the exchange, artists from East Asia and the United States studied traditional Balinese performing arts and created collaborative performance pieces.
 In 2006, Green co-founded an electric guitar octet entitled the Los Angeles Electric 8.
 The octet's repertoire spans the late Renaissance to today.
 During her six-year membership in the octet, the Los Angeles Electric 8 recorded three full-length albums and performed in a variety of US national festivals including the Strathmore Guitar Festival, Sundays Live at LACMA, REDCAT’s Summer Studio, World Festival of Sacred Music andMicroFest.

-Green is currently working on a sight-reading method book to be published in fall 2019.
 She holds a Doctorate of Musical Arts, with a specialization in guitar performance, from the University of California, Los Angeles.
 For more information please visit: www.chelseacgreen.com.

 Youmna Zakarya is a graduate of the Faculty of Engineering, Cairo University.
 She currently works as a network engineer.